 While you can’t yet get it on the mainland, this beer is still worth a mention and should give you one more enticement to visit Hawaii (as if you didn’t have enough reasons to begin with).
-Look to sample it in house or on the beach by way of growler next time you’re on the Big Island.
+Look to sample it in-house or on the beach by way of growler next time you’re on the Big Island.
 It’s like a piña colada masquerading as an IPA.

-- 9 Best Cold Brew Coffee Makers to Get Your Chilled Buzz On in 2021
+- The 14 Best Drip Coffee Makers to Buy in 2021

 - The 11 Best Sports Movies of All Time